mre/endler.dev/content/2025/how-to-review-code/index.md

 Code reviews aren't just about code; people matter too.
 Building a good relationship with your coworkers is important.

-I make it a point to do the first couple of reviews together in a pair programming session.
+I make it a point to do the first couple of reviews together in a pair programming session if possible.

-This way, you can learn from each other's communication styles and preferences.
+This way, you can learn from each other's communication style.
 Building trust and getting to know each other works well this way.
 You should repeat that process later if you notice a communication breakdown or misunderstanding.

 ## Use Multiple Iterations Of Reviews

-"Can you take a look at this PR?
+"Can you take a quick look at this PR?
 I want to merge it today."
 There often is an expectation that code reviews are a one-time thing.
 That's not how it works.
 Instead, code reviews are an iterative process.